norabelrose/classroom/README.md

 # whisper
-Framework-agnostic library for preference-based reinforcement learning with a browser-based GUI for eliciting human feedback.
+Preference-based reinforcement learning in PyTorch and JAX with a browser-based GUI.
 Become an AI whisperer today.